Avoiding Litigation: What Can Employers, Insurers, and State Workers’ Compensation Agencies Do?

 By Richard A. Victor, Bogdan Savych

-July 1, 2010 Related Topics: Litigation and Dispute Resolution, System Review
+July 1, 2010 Related Topics: Litigation and Dispute Resolution, System Overview

 One goal of a workers’ compensation program is to deliver necessary medical care and income benefits to workers injured on the job without the uncertainty, delay, and expense of litigation.
 In many states, however, disputes and attorney involvement in the benefit delivery process are common.